A newer version of this documentation is available.

 ]

-In N1QL for Analytics you can select a single value (whether it be an atomic or scalar value or an object value or an array value) by using a SELECT VALUE clause as shown above.
-If you instead use the more SQL-familiar SELECT clause, N1QL for Analytics will return objects instead of values, and since a given query may SELECT multiple values in its result (like our first query did), you get a slightly differently shaped result using SELECT bw instead of SELECT VALUE bw:
+In SQL++ for Analytics you can select a single value (whether it be an atomic or scalar value or an object value or an array value) by using a SELECT VALUE clause as shown above.
+If you instead use the more SQL-familiar SELECT clause, SQL++ for Analytics will return objects instead of values, and you will get a slightly differently shaped result using SELECT al instead of SELECT VALUE al:

 [